suu079/datasets/README.md

 4. Launch Development Server

-	1	Start the development server: npm run dev
+- Start the development server:

+npm run dev

-	2	View the app at: http://localhost:3000
+- View the app at: http://localhost:3000

 Note: Make sure the API service container is running for full functionality

 **Docker Cleanup**

-Make sure you do not have any running containers and clear up an unused images
+Make sure you do not have any running containers and clear up an unused images.
+Complete the following steps:

+1. Run

-	•	Run docker container ls
+docker container ls

-	•	Stop any container that is running
+2. Stop any container that is running

+3. Run

-	•	Run docker system prune
+docker system prune

+4. Run

-	•	Run docker image ls
+docker image ls